The Interpreter as Word Detective

 How about clothing, hair products, and make-up?
 And while we’re at it, how about descriptors for people’s appearances?
 Here’s a little practice for you.

 IV.
-“The witness described the female perpetrator as follows: “She had dishwater blonde hair with indigo blue and fuchsia highlights.
-She wore excessive rouge and fire-engine red lipstick; thick eyeliner and she had so much mascara, her eyes looked like tarantulas.”
+“The witness described the perpetrator as follows: “She had dishwater blonde hair with indigo blue and fuchsia highlights.
+She wore excessive rouge and fire-engine red lipstick; thick eyeliner and her mascara was so thick and gloppy, her eyes looked spidery.”
 (I realize the last one was really a stretch, but I had fun writing it.) 🙂

 If you do go through your house as a word detective, let us know how it went – what words stumped you?
 Do share!